pineunity/apmec/doc/source/contributor/monitor-api.rst

 Tacker Monitoring Framework
 ============================

-This section will introduce tacker monitoring framework and describes the various actions that a user can take when a specific event occurs.
+This section will introduce apmec monitoring framework and describes the various actions that a user can take when a specific event occurs.

 * Introduction